Kyriosity/dotNet-dev-ideas/README.md

-# Notion of .NET development
 Everything here is the subject of IMHO (in my humble/honest opinion).
-I could have misunderstood or missed some points as well.
-Errors and mistakes are possible.
+I could have misunderstood, missed some points.
+Errors and mistakes are also possible.

 With this said, any rational critic (review) is very welcome.